Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Auditing Framework

 \textbf{Evaluation.} For each trial, we compute one policy-level amplification score $s_t$ from held-out paired evaluation examples.
 We then treat auditing as a binary hypothesis testing problem over trained policies and evaluate distinguishability between compliant and violating regimes using AUROC and true positive rate at low false positive rates.

 We emphasize that this is a controlled feasibility study rather than a turnkey production audit.
 Its purpose is to test whether retrieved document context can leave a detectable behavioral footprint in RLFT even when it does not induce memorization.
+Our claims are therefore scoped to statistical evidence of RLFT influence under controlled effective inclusion, not definitive detection for every violating policy or under arbitrary deployment conditions.